gianlucazani/COMP3221_assignment1/README.md

 </ul>

 ##### Method 2
 The link cost between two nodes can be changed also by modifying the `config.txt` file.
-Remeber that only when the file is modified before a node joins the network the change will be effective (and not if you turn off a node, modify the file, and then turn on the node again)
+Remeber that only when the file is modified before a node joins the network this kind of change will be effective (and not if you turn off a node, modify the file, and then turn on the node again).

+#### Node failure
+Node failure can be performed by simply shutting down the process at terminal, hence using the system keybinding for doing that ( ``` ctrl + C ``` on Windows and Mac systems).
+If no link cost change was performed on this node, the shut down command will need to be pressed twice (one will be interpretated as input from the link cost change prompt), otherwise only once.

+Node failures are detected by neighbours: when a node is unable to send packets to neighbours that have been alive in the past (this information is maintained by each node) it marks them as failed and communicate that to other nodes in the network.

+## Examples